ajaxxxxxxxx/ajaxxxxxxxx.github.io/_01Support/FAQ/02-Installation-&-Updating.md

 [Click Here](https://www.wabbajack.org/search/TTWTrueVegas/capitalpunishment)

 ## **6.)
 When I launch the game, it loads the black dialog box, but does not launch the game.
 How do I fix this?**
+This is likely due to preexisting INI's or other files being prevalent in your %USER$/My Games/FalloutNV folder.
+Delete these files, then follow the steps below

+- Run Tale of Two Wastelands through MO2.
+-
+- When the New Vegas Launcher pops up, change your resolution/your preset to your preferred preset.
+Exit the launcher
+-
+- Run Tale of Two Wastelands through MO2 again
+-
+- A popup will appear asking if you would like to "Clear the Read Only Flag" choose the first option stating "Clear the Read Only Flag"